Nipun2635/excel-sales-analysis-dashboard/README.md

 ---

 ## 🎯 Project Goal
-This project was developed as part of my data analytics portfolio to demonstrate strong Excel-based data analysis and dashboarding skills for **Data Analyst Internship** roles.
+This project was developed as part of my data analytics portfolio to demonstrate strong Excel-based data analysis and dashboarding skills.